Sameday-Health/github-action-helm3/README.md

-# Helm 3 Github Action
+# Helm 3 Github Action - Sameday Fork

+This repo is used and directly referenced by Github actions workflows which deploy to K8S in AWS, like Halo, and the Sameday frontend applications.

 Slim wrapper around [helm3](https://github.com/helm/helm) Docker image